Cyrano71/FullNode-Bitcoin/README.md

 ## Integrity of BlockChain

-To send a request to the Minor Node to retreive the BlockChain and check it the BlockChain are the same in the 3 node do the following when you are in the folder WalletClient
+To send a request to the Minor Node to retreive the BlockChain and check if the BlockChain are the same in the 3 node do the following when you are in the folder WalletClient

 ```